Skip to main content

 • State the relationship between wavelength and frequency with respect to electromagnetic radiation.

 During the summer, many people enjoy going to the beach.
 Beach-goers can swim, have picnics, and work on their tans.
-But if a person gets too much sun, they can burn.
+If a person gets too much sun, a case of sunburn is often the result.
 A particular set of solar wavelengths are especially harmful to the skin.
 This portion of the solar spectrum is known as UV-B, with wavelengths of 280 to 320 nm.
 Sunscreens can be effective in protecting skin against both the immediate skin damage and the long-term possibility of skin cancer due to UV-B radiation.

 Waves